 - Introductory courses do not have to be taken in any particular sequence, and students entering the major late may have to take one of the “second” Introductory courses before Fundamental Concepts or How to Rule the World.

 - Students who join the major after their sophomore year are not required to take Fundamental Concepts or other Introductory courses.
-With department permission, they may substitute other courses (credits) for the standard introductory courses (credits) (PO 021, 041, 042, 061, 081, 091).
-Students who have scored at least a 4 on the American Government or Comparative Government AP exams may place out of the second introductory course (042, 061, 081, 091).
-In either of these cases, students will still need to take ten courses (30 credits) and will need to see the Director of Undergraduate Studies in order to get this waiver recorded on their Degree Audits.
+With department permission, they may substitute other elective courses for the standard introductory courses (POLI1021, POLI1041, POLI1042, POLI1061, POLI1081, POLI1091).
+Students who have scored at least a 4 on the American Government or Comparative Government AP exams may place out of the second introductory course (POLI1042, POLI1061, POLI1081, POLI1091).
+In either of these cases, students will still need to take ten courses and will need to see the Director of Undergraduate Studies in order to get this waiver recorded on their Degree Audits.

 There are courses in Political Science offered in the Woods College of Advancing Studies (WCAS).
-These courses may only be used to fulfill elective requirement in the major, and only with the prior approval of the Department’s Director of Undergraduate Studies.
-The Fundamentals of Politics course taught in the WCAS does not fulfill the introductory requirement for political science majors in the College of Arts and Sciences.
+Some of these courses may be used (and only used) to fulfill introductory or elective requirements in the major, and only with the prior approval of the Department’s Director of Undergraduate Studies.
+As a general rule, the Department will only approve for major credit WCAS courses taught by regular faculty or teaching fellows in the Political Science Department.

 The Department of Political Science has established its own Honors program to encourage and reward high academic achievement among its majors.
 Admission to the program is by invitation from the Department.
 Each year 15 to 20 Political Science majors who have completed the sophomore year are invited to join the Honors program.
 Selection is based on academic records within the major and overall.
 The Honors program seeks to provide additional opportunities for intellectual exchange and friendship, among students as well as with the faculty.
 The Department hopes that the spirit of the Honors program will in turn extend to all our classes.